-A trip to Australia isn’t complete without seeing wildlife.
-Of course, you could head to a sanctuary or a zoo to see iconic animals from Australia.
-But it is a lot more exciting to actually spot wildlife in their natural habitat.
+A trip to Australia isn’t complete without seeing its wildlife.
+Of course, you could head to a sanctuary or a zoo to see iconic Australian animals, but it is a lot more exciting to actually spot them in their natural habitat.
 And it’s not too hard!
-Here’s what I think are the best places where to see wildlife in Australia.
+I’ve been living in Australia for more than 10 years, and here’s what I think are the best places to see wildlife in Australia.

-The best places where to see wildlife in Australia – Queensland
+The best places to see wildlife in Queensland

 1. Great Barrier Reef

 Do I even need to introduce the Great Barrier Reef?
 It’s obviously a fantastic place to spot fish, sharks and even minke whales.

 Do you find scuba diving scary?
 I know the feeling.
 I have now done more than 200 dives, so I’ve shared my experience about overcoming my fear of scuba diving in this article; I hope it can help!

 2. Daintree forest

 A trip on the Daintree River gives visitors the opportunity to see crocodiles, birds and bats in their natural habitat.
 You may also meet a cassowary while driving or hiking.